visit-dav/visit/src/doc/data_into_visit/VTKFormat.rst

 --------------------------------------

 An unstructured grid file results in an arbitrary combination of cell types.
-The points are explicitely specified.
+The points are explicitly specified.
 The mesh can be 2D or 3D.
 It is defined by specifying `UNSTRUCTURED_GRID` as the `DATASET` type in the mesh structure portion of the file.